 Our tau PET analysis allows us to quantify NFT distribution in different clinical groups, or monitor longitudinal changes.
 Among other regions, we can analyse the entorhinal cortex, hippocampus, amygdala, parahippocampus and fusiform – given that these regions better identify differences in NFT distribution in clinical populations and identify stereotypical pattern distribution in Alzheimer’s disease, according to successive Braak stages.

 FDG PET imaging is used to observe metabolic processes in the body.
-FDG is an analogue of glucose and its concentrations indicate metabolic activity, as it corresponds to regional glucose uptake.
+FDG is an analogue of glucose, and its concentrations indicate metabolic activity as it corresponds to regional glucose uptake.
 As brain pathologies such as Alzheimer’s disease are characterised by decreased brain metabolism, FDG PET may be used to measure disease progression, or gauge the efficacy of new treatments longitudinally.

-We use a fully automated SUVR method, which allow us to flexibly select multiple single and/or composite regions for the analysis.
+We use a fully automated SUVR method, which allows us to flexibly select multiple single and/or composite regions for the analysis.
 Our analysis has been successfully applied to PET scans from Phase II and Phase III Alzheimer’s disease clinical trials, and FDG PET images from the Alzheimer’s disease Neuroimaging Initiative (ADNI) and Australian Imaging, Biomarker & Lifestyle Study of Ageing (AIBL) studies.